SD3004/surface-vision-transformers/README.md

 </details>

 7. Once this step is done, the preprocessing script can be used to prepare the training and validation numpy array files, per task (birth-age, scan-age) and data configuration (template, native).

-Set the parameters in the YAML file `config/preprocessing/hparams.yml` and run the `preprocessing.py` script in ./tools:
+In the YAML file `config/preprocessing/hparams.yml`, change the path to data, set the parameters and run the `preprocessing.py` script in ./tools:

 ```
+cd tools
 python preprocessing.py ../config/preprocessing/hparams.yml
 ```

-# Commands
+# Training & Inference

 ## Training SiT